tcmulder/all-the-things/README.md

 = 3.0.2 =

+- Fix edit post link.
+- Allow open in new tab (must hold cmd/ctrl before opening select box)
 - Move select down so it is easier to click.
-- Allow open in new tab (must hold cmd/ctrl before opening select box)

 = 3.0.1 =